ICRAR/daliuge/docs/drops.rst

 DROPs
 -----

-DROPs are at the center of the DFMS.
-DROPs are representations of data and applications, making them manageable by DFMS.
+DROPs are at the center of the |daliuge|.
+DROPs are representations of data and applications, making them manageable by |daliuge|.

 Lifecycle
 ^^^^^^^^^